AdamWalid-hustler/BankingApp/README.md

 #### 🏠 **Dashboard/Accounts Page**
 - View all your accounts with balances
+#### 🏠 **Dashboard/Accounts Page** (Main Page)
+- View all your accounts with balances and interest rates
 - Create new accounts (Lönekonto or Sparkonto)
-- Apply interest to savings accounts
+- Apply interest to savings accounts individually or in bulk
-- Monitor interest rates and calculation dates
+- Monitor interest rates and calculation dates with real-time updates
+- **⚡ Testing Mode Indicator**: Shows accelerated interest calculation status

 #### 💸 **New Transaction Page**
 - Make deposits to any account
 - Withdraw money from accounts
 - Transfer funds between accounts
-- All transactions are logged automatically
+- All transactions are logged automatically with timestamps

 #### 📊 **Transaction History**
-- View complete transaction history
+- View complete transaction history with enhanced filtering
 - Filter by date range and transaction type
 - Sort transactions by various criteria
-- Track all deposits, withdrawals, transfers, and interest
+- Track all deposits, withdrawals, transfers, and interest payments

-#### � **Export/Import Data**
+#### 💾 **Export/Import Data**
-- **Export**: Download all your data as a JSON backup file
+- **Export**: Download all your data as a JSON backup file with timestamps
-- **Import**: Restore data from a previous backup
+- **Import**: Restore data from a previous backup with validation
-- **Statistics**: View account and transaction summaries
+- **Statistics**: Real-time overview of account and transaction summaries
-- **Data Safety**: Warning system for data operations
+- **Data Safety**: Warning system and error handling for data operations

+### 🎯 Enhanced Navigation
+The application features an intuitive navigation system with:
+- **🏦 Brand**: Enhanced app branding with banking icon
+- **🏠 Konton**: Main dashboard (accounts overview)
+- **💸 Ny transaktion**: Create new transactions
+- **📊 Transaktions Historik**: View transaction history
+- **💾 Export/Import**: Data backup and restore
+- **🔓 Logout**: Secure session termination

+### ⚡ Testing Features
+For development and demonstration purposes:
+- **Accelerated Interest**: 5-second intervals instead of daily calculations
+- **Real-time Updates**: Automatic page refresh to show interest accumulation
+- **Visual Indicators**: Clear testing mode warnings and status displays

 ## 🏗️ Project Structure